bravoosonja/yougrowgirl/README.md

 # yougrowgirl
-You Grow Girl is a plant shop
+You Grow Girl is a small shop specialises in indoor plants